square/Valet/README.md

 [myNewValet migrateObjectsFrom:myOldValet removeOnCompletion:true error:nil];
 ```

 The Valet type, identifier, accessibility value, and initializer chosen to create a Valet are combined to create a sandbox within the keychain.
 This behavior ensures that different Valets can not read or write one another's key:value pairs.
-If you change a Valet's accessibility after persisting key:value pairs, you must migrate the key:values pairs from the Valet with the no-longer-desired accessibility to the Valet with the desired accessibility to avoid data loss.
+If you change a Valet's accessibility after persisting key:value pairs, you must migrate the key:value pairs from the Valet with the no-longer-desired accessibility to the Valet with the desired accessibility to avoid data loss.

 ### Reading and Writing